msolve: A Library for Solving Polynomial Systems: Introduction

 \section{Introduction}

-\paragraph*{Problem statements and motivation} Polynomial systems arise in a wide range of areas of scientific engineering such as robotics, chemistry, biology, quantum mechanics and computing sciences such as cryptography, coding theory, computer vision to cite a few.
+\paragraph*{Problem statements and motivation} Polynomial systems arise in a wide range of areas of scientific engineering and computing sciences.
+Classical problems are to decide if the solution set is finite (over an algebraic closure of the ground field), compute its dimension when it is not, else count the solutions and isolate them over the real or complex numbers when the ground field is infinite.

-The-end user may ask various questions on the solution set: is it finite over an algebraic closure of the gound field, or if the ground field is finite, is it finite over this field.
-Moreover, when the solution set is not finite over complex numbers, all complex solutions or only the real ones might be of interest.

-Polynomial system solving is $\mathcal{NP}$-hard, even when the ground field is finite~\cite[Appendix~A7.2]{GareyJ1990}.
-Moreover, the non-linearity of such systems make reliability issues topical, in particular when complete and exhaustive outputs are required, in the context of numerical algorithms.

-We tackle the problem of designing a software library, for solving multivariate polynomial systems, with a focus on those which have finitely many solutions in an algebraic closure of the ground field.
-We rely on computer algebra methods yielding algebraic parametrizations of the solution sets.
-This allows us to bypass the commonly encountered issues met by numerical methods.
+We design a software library, for solving multivariate polynomial systems, with a focus on those which have dimension at most $0$, i.e. finitely many solutions in an algebraic closure of the ground field.
+We rely on computer algebra methods yielding algebraic parametrizations of their solutions.
+This allows us to bypass the commonly encountered issues related to accuracy and exhaustivity met by numerical methods because of the non-linearity of the input.

-\paragraph*{Prior works and state-of-the-art} In this context, one can mention \emph{regular chains} whose base operation is computing gcd of polynomials with coefficients encoded by an algebraic tower of extensions combined with splitting polynomial ideal techniques~\cite{ALM}, \emph{geometric resolutions} which is based on an incremental procedure intersecting a lifted curve (obtained by Hensel lifting generic solutions to the first $i$ polynomials) with the hypersurface defined by the $(i+1)$st polynomial~\cite{GiustiLS2001} and \emph{Gr\"obner bases} which consist in computing a set of polynomials in the ideal generated by the input such that for a given monomial order one can use them to define an intrinsic multivariate division (hence with a unique remainder) and thus decide the ideal membership problem.
+\paragraph*{Prior works and state-of-the-art} In this context, one can mention \emph{regular chains} whose base operation is computing gcd of polynomials with coefficients encoded by an algebraic tower of extensions combined with splitting polynomial ideal techniques~\cite{ALM}, \emph{geometric resolutions} which is based on an incremental procedure intersecting a lifted curve (obtained by Hensel lifting generic solutions to the first $i$ polynomials) with the hypersurface defined by the $(i+1)$st polynomial~\cite{GiustiLS2001} and \emph{Gr\"obner bases} which consist in a set of polynomials in the ideal generated by the input such that for a given monomial order one can use them to define an intrinsic multivariate division and thus decide the ideal membership problem.

 In \msolve, we focus on \gbs because of their importance in computer algebra systems and their use in many higher-level algorithms.
 Note that when the input system generates a radical ideal, of dimension at most $0$, and in generic coordinates, a \gb for a lexicographical order on the monomials is in a so-called \emph{shape position}, \ie it has the following shape: